 CELL PHONE LENS KIT WITH SAMSUNG GALAXY S5

 Samsung Galaxy S5 was my first good smartphone, which I bought around 3 years ago.
 The first lens, which I used straight after unpacking this kit was the 12x zoom.
 Unfortunately, the first impression wasn’t nice.
 I found, that the image given is really distorted.
 Only the very middle of the screen was looking nice (Pic.
 2).

-Apart from zoom and macro lenses, that I used a lot, to be honest, there are another few lenses: 198° fisheye, 2x telephoto lens, kaleidoscope lens, CPL mobile phone lens, 0.63x wide and star filter lens.
+Apart from zoom and macro lenses, which I used a lot, to be honest, there are another few lenses: 198° fisheye, 2x telephoto lens, kaleidoscope lens, CPL mobile phone lens, 0.63x wide, and star filter lens.
 With Samsung Galaxy S5 I tested only the fisheye (Pic.
 4) and kaleidoscope (Pic.
 5).